 The last component of the claims process that you should understand, especially if you believe you were at fault in a car accident, is the contributory and comparative negligence laws in Washington, DC.

 Washington, DC follows pure contributory negligence law.
-This law states that the accident victim can only recover compensation if he or she bears no responsibility for the accident in any way.
-For example, if you ran through a red light and crashed into another driver, but the driver was speeding or distracted at the time of the accident, then you may not owe them any accident-related expenses.
+This law states that the accident victim can only recover compensation if they bear no responsibility for the accident in any way.
+However, if you are even partially at fault for the accident, you may not be able to collect compensation for your accident.

 During a free consultation with Regan Zambri Long, your lawyer will discuss if your accident happened solely because of your negligence, or only partially because of your negligence.
 If you were not fully responsible for the accident, then you should not be fully responsible for the medical expenses and property damage.

 Washington, DC is one of only five states in the U.S. that do not practice comparative fault or modified comparative fault laws.
 This type of accident law allows both parties to collect compensation, even if they are partially liable for the accident.
-For example, if you ran a red light and crashed into the other car, but the driver was speeding or distracted, you may be found 80% at fault, while the other driver is found 20% at fault.
-If that’s the case, your insurance company will pay 80% of the damages while the other driver’s insurance company will pay 20% of the damages.
+For example, if you were slightly over the speed limit but the other driver ran a red light because they were distracted, you may be found 40% at fault, while the other driver is found 60% at fault.
+If that’s the case, your insurance company will pay 40% of the damages while the other driver’s insurance company will pay 60% of the damages.

 Our attorneys are regularly featured in Super Lawyers and Best Lawyers, with honors that include Patrick Regan, Salvatore Zambri, and Paul Cornoni being named among the Top 100 Super Lawyers in Washington, DC, and Sal Zambri earning a place on the prestigious Top 10 list.
 Best Lawyers has also named our attorneys Lawyer of the Year on multiple occasions, and Lawdragon has included all six of our partners among their list of the 500 Leading Plaintiff Consumer Lawyers in America.